 In addition to applying to Cal State LA, we hope you have considered applying to one or two other colleges so that you will have alternatives in the event that you are not offered admission.
-If you are interested in pursuing another CSU as your backup, it may be in your best interest to submit a separate application with that campus during the initial filing period, as many campuses have early filing deadlines.
+If you are interested in pursuing another CSU as your backup, it may be in your best interest to also apply to that campus during the initial filing period, as many campuses have early filing deadlines.

 Can I appeal my admission decision?